New College of Interdisciplinary Arts and Sciences policies

 Pass/fail grade option

 The "P" grading option is used to indicate a passing grade in a class when an individual student receives permission from both the class instructor and their college or school.
-If the student earns a "P" grade, they will earn credit hours, but the grade is not used for computing the GPA.
+If the student earns a "P" grade, they earn credit hours, but the grade is not used for computing the GPA.
 If requirements for the "P" grade are not met, an "E" grade (failing) is applied.
-The failing grade of "E" is calculated into the GPA.
-The "P" grade does not meet requirements for course or program progression where a "C" or better is required.
+The "E" is calculated into the GPA.
+The "P" grade does not meet requirements for course or program progression where a "C" or higher is required.

-1. The pass/fail option is available for the specific course.
+1. The pass/fail grade option is available for the specific course.

-2. Approval has been granted by the instructor and the college offering the course, prior to the start of class.
+2. Enrollment for the pass/fail option has been approved by both the instructor and the college offering the course.

 New College students may not enroll under the pass/fail option in the following courses: